italia/spid-drupal-module/README.md

 as a root element.

-After running *composer update* you can install the module as usual (using Drush, Drupal console or with the Web UI).
+After running *composer update* you can enable the module as usual (using Drush, Drupal console or with the Web UI).

 # Usage